Light reflective value (or LRV) in simplest terms is a percentage of light that is reflected by any given paint color.

 For example, a color with a higher light reflective value won’t require as much lighting or air conditioning as a shade that soaks up more light and warms up quickly.

-2- It allows you to coordinate the interior room colors better when you are designing various rooms or even just a single room.
+2- It allows you to coordinate the interior room colors better when designing various rooms or even just a single room.

-This information is also usually available online.
+This information is also available online on the official site of the specific paint brand you want to choose.
 Be sure you seek it out before deciding on your new paint color.

 Light Reflectance Value Chart